-CHART ONE: Sources: Compustat, FactSet, Standard & Poor’s, J.P.
-Morgan Asset Management
+CHART TWO: Sources: FactSet, Compustat, Standard & Poor’s, J.P.
+Morgan Asset Management.

-To hear more from KWB regarding our market outlook, please join us on Tuesday, January 26th at 9 a.m. for our 2021 Economic Outlook panel.
-As always, if you have any questions please contact us and stay safe.
+To hear more from KWB regarding our market outlook, please join us on January 26th for our 2022 Economic Outlook panel.
+Visit HERE to register for the Outlook webinar.
+As always, if you have any questions, please contact us and stay safe.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 To determine which investment(s) may be appropriate for you, consult your financial advisor prior to investing.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and cannot be invested into directly.